-(1) Each Director, other than O'Donnell, received 300,000 Restricted Stock Units issued under the 2014 Equity Incentive Plan which will vest on the earlier to occur of September 3, 2016 or the receipt of written notice of acceptance for the filing of an NDA by us for SUBA-Itraconazole by the relevant regulatory authority.
+(1) Each Director that is not the Executive Chairman received 300,000 Restricted Stock Units issued under the 2014 Equity Incentive Plan which will vest on the earlier to occur of September 5, 2017 or the receipt of written notice of approval of an NDA by us for SUBA-Itraconazole by the relevant regulatory authority.
+Mr. Watson received an additional 100,000 Restricted Stock Units with the same vesting terms under the 2014 Equity Incentive Plan for his role as Chairman of the Audit Committee.